 (1) showing that the foreign national owns at least 50% of the enterprise; or,

 (2) that they have possession of operational control through a management position or “other corporate device.”
-Although there are some varying other requirements depending on the structure of a given business enterprise, this second prong is what effectively allows foreign national employees (of principal Treaty Investor Employers), to come in to the United States as employees.
+Although there are some varying other requirements depending on the structure of a given business enterprise, this second prong is what effectively allows foreign national employees (of principal Treaty Investor Employers), to come into the United States as employees.
 If an employee of a Treaty Investor is coming to the U.S. in E-2 status, they will generally have to be employed by a Treaty Investor who is in the U.S. with that status, or an abroad one that would otherwise meet the requirements for attaining that status were they to solicit it.
-Also, employees generally need to be employed in supervisory or executive positions to be eligible for E-2 Status, or have some sort of special qualification that makes them “essential” to the efficient operation of the business.
-Thus, from the points we have briefly touched on with regard to the E-2 Treaty Investor Visa, hopefully you have been able to see that it is quite a flexible visa.
+Also, employees generally need to be employed in supervisory or executive positions to be eligible for E-2 Status or have some sort of special qualification that makes them “essential” to the efficient operation of the business.
+Thus, from the points we have briefly touched on with regard to the E-2 Treaty Investor Visa, hopefully, you have been able to see that it is quite a flexible visa.
 It can provide a very good way to live and work in the United States, should you have entrepreneurial spirit and ambition, as well as enough capital to launch and direct a new business; or in order to acquire and direct an existing one.

-Obtaining E-2 status can be difficult road, but it can obviously be well worth it.
+Obtaining E-2 status can be a difficult road, but it can obviously be well worth it.
 This area of Immigration Law is incredibly complex and having a qualified Immigration Attorney to assist you, can greatly increase the chances that you can qualify.
 Should you ultimately qualify, you will be granted a status that has an initial validity of two years, and you’ll be able to renew that status as long as you continue to maintain the business and otherwise stay personally eligible.
-Often, you can even renew your status automatically for two years, by simply traveling abroad and reentering the United States while your E-2 Status is still valid.
-Again it is important to emphasize that this technically a non-immigrant visa, and you must have the intent to eventually depart from the U.S. should your visa be terminated for some reason, or should your status as an E-2 Visa holder expire.
+Often, you can even renew your status automatically for two years, by simply traveling abroad and re-entering the United States while your E-2 Status is still valid.
+Again it is important to emphasize that this is technically a non-immigrant visa, and you must have the intent to eventually depart from the U.S. should your visa be terminated for some reason, or should your status as an E-2 Visa holder expire.
+Check your eligibility here.

 Related from: I-129, PETITION FOR A NONIMMIGRANT WORKER